lucascviveiros/Smart-River/README.md

 # Smart River (Desktop)

-Smart River Project is still under development, the focus of the project is to analyze and receive the data by the three sensors points under the Fervença River in Portugal (with Arduino/raspberry) and to show the respective attributes by generating 3D Graphs made in Unity3D platform.
-We use an average analysis by week and by months of the year, and showing the data to the visitors of Centro Ciência Viva de Bragança in an animated way.
-By joining technical skills with science communication.
-We cover the:
+Smart River Project is a cross-device platform that underlines the context of science communication, technology, and engineering development.
+The focus of the project is to analyze and receive all the data received by four sensors points installed under the "Fervença River" in Portugal.
+We receive the data with a raspberry PI and the unity developed application translates the data to a "gamification mode", showing the respective attributes (Relative Air Humidity, Water Temperature, Ambient Temperature, Conductivity, and pH of the river).
+By generating 3D Graphs made, the program uses an average analysis by week and by months of the year and shows the data in an animated way to the visitors of the Science Center Museum in Bragança-Portugal.
-- Relative Air Humidity;
-- Water Temperature;
-- Ambient Temperature;
-- Conductivity;
-- and pH of the river.

 # Main Scene
 ![MENU___SMARTRIVER___BGC__v2-01](https://user-images.githubusercontent.com/21102697/93584480-44f04480-f99d-11ea-81e1-7312a2e4626e.jpg)